Nominations Now closed!

 Photography Categories have changed slightly with 3 new “theme” categories being added.

-The place to submit and view pictures is Here
+The place to view pictures is Here

 There is also an award for the winner of the Friday Night Poker Tournament and the Saturday Combat Tournament.